faycalki/JavaOOP-ZombieEscape/README.md

 - Use arrow keys or WASD to control the player character.
 - Navigate the terrain, collect fruits, and avoid zombies to survive.

+## To do

+The following additional improvements can be made
+- Removal of all instanceOf calls.
+This may involve the utilization of the Visitor Design Pattern
+- Removal of all casting
+- Removal of toString methods in the Entity interface and implementing classes.
+Doing so will appropriately adhere to the MVC Structure.
+- Removal of all switch statements

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug fixes, please open an issue or submit a pull request.